 Assessments of all residents must be submitted electronically in accordance with CMS requirements.
-Bed hold day information must be submitted electronically to the Division of Medicaid's designee.
+Bed hold days information must be submitted electronically to the Division of Medicaid's designee.

-Data processing on all assessments and bed hold days started within a calendar quarter will be closed on the fifth (5th) day of the second (2nd) month following the quarter, e.g., the MDS's with start dates between July 1, 1996 and September 30, 1996 will be closed out for the final calculations on November 5, 1996.
-This allows a full month for the submission and correction of all MDS's begun in a calendar quarter and the submission of bed hold day information.
-Assessments and bed hold day information for a specific quarter which are received after the file has been closed will not be entered for previous quarterly calculations except as a result of a Division of Medicaid case mix review.
-If the quarter close date is on a weekend, a state of Mississippi holiday, or a Federal holiday, the data must be submitted on or before the first business day following such weekend or holiday.
-Final Roster Reports upon the close of the quarter are not subject to an informal reconsideration or an appeal.
+Data processing on all assessments started within a calendar quarter will be closed on the fifth (5th) day of the second (2nd) month following the quarter, e.g., the MDS's with start dates between July 1, 1996 and September 30, 1996 will be closed out for the final calculations on November 5, 1996.
+This allows a full month for the submission and correction of all MDS's begun in a calendar quarter.
+Assessments for a specific quarter which are received after the file has been closed will not be entered for previous quarterly calculations but will be reflected in subsequent quarterly calculations and in the annual report.

 The submission schedule may be extended as deemed necessary by the Division of Medicaid for extenuating circumstances.
+This will include the dates of submission following the end of a calendar quarter and the use of assessments received after the cut-off date.